Just Cause Eviction Crippled in First 90 Minutes of Six Hour Hearing

 Schrier made the larger point that public policy should be examined in the broadest sense.
 Schrier agreed with the city’s basis premise that there was a problem.
 “You should come to Housing Court,” he said.
 Paraphrasing, “You’ll see 180 people in a room designed for 115.
 The fire department should shut the court down for safety.”

 Schrier criticized unequal tax treatment for landlords compared to condo owners.
 He criticized the way the Act eliminates protections for elderly landlords with Medicaid trusts.
-He described the need for no-fault evictions when witnesses are afraid to testify.
+He described the need for "no cause stated" evictions when witnesses are afraid to testify.
 And he pointed out the lack of mandatory rent escrow.

 And It’s Rent Control